PacificBiosciences/HiFi-16S-workflow/README.md

   is assigned as "uncultured" or "metagenome", it will go through the iterative assignment process just like the unclassified ASVs.
 Note that while this method will assign a high amount of ASVs, there may be issues such as how the taxonomy is annotated in different databases.

-As such, there is also a VSEARCH taxonomy classification using GTDB database (r207) only in the file called
-  `results/vsearch_merged_freq_tax.tsv` that may provide a more consistent annotation.
+  As such, there is also a VSEARCH taxonomy classification using GTDB database (r207) only in the file called `results/vsearch_merged_freq_tax.tsv` that may provide a more consistent annotation.
+This uses the `classify-consensus-vsearch` plugin from `QIIME 2` and we use the "top-hits" approach with a stringent default hit criteria (97% identity) to classify the taxonomy of ASVs.

   The final report will contain statistics from either types of assignment.
 If you notice a large discrepancy, it can be because one method fail to assign a large amount of ASVs from the